 .
 Since we are wholesalers, all items are subject unsold.

 .
-Item will be shipped immediately on the same or next business day of receiving full payment.
+We always try to ship immediately on the same or next business day upon receiving full payment and information is verified.

 Why Buy From Us?

-3. Located on the prestigious 57th St in New York City directly across from the world famous Carnegie Hall and The Russian Tea Room and a block from The Plaza Hotel Trump Tower.
+3. Our Brand New 4,000 square foot Gallery is located on the prestigious 57th St in New York City directly across from the world famous Carnegie Hall, The Russian Tea Room, The Art Students League, and the Brand New $1 Billion Nordstrom Flagship stores.

 5. We also offer layaways and accept trade ins and exchanges.

 6. Unless otherwise specified, each of our items comes with:

 - a FREE lifetime guarantee certificate and a FREE certified insurance appraisal for the typical replacement value.